 The possibility of such a replicating entity is therefore denied, without further discussion.
 Boyd and Richerson in their seminal Not by our Genes Alone (Boyd, 2005)[vi] discount it in a few unargued assertions.
 However, the possibility of replication with fidelity is inherent in the uniquely hominin competence outlined above.
 That competence is based on recognition of type, and that in turn is derived from the recognition of the difference between two entities; between a stone good for cutting and a stone good for bashing, where N=2 and S=1.
 The whole environment of this early hominin, not just stones, could be reduced to such distinctions.
 A stone good for cutting is not just the irreducible difference between itself and a stone good for bashing, or throwing, or scraping.
 It is also the irreducible difference between a stone good for cutting and everything else in the universe.
-That is the information in the system that is the type of a stone good for cutting when it correlates with its durable registration in a human brain.
+That is the information which is located in the system that is the type of a stone good for cutting when it correlates with its durable registration in a human brain.
 That correlation is a distributed persistence, not just within the stone or the brain, but across the space-time continuum that connects the two.
 Dragging in the space-time continuum may appear to be the gratuitous appeal to the authority of a higher power, a rhetorical trick.
 And we know now that space-time is not a continuum, but quantal.
 Nonetheless it is a pedestrian fact that the correlation of two systems requires a field between them.
 An insentient object like a stone good for cutting may be perceived by a hominin as light.
 The atomic structure of the surface of the stone receives light in one set of frequencies and radiates it in another, which is received in the visual cortex as a system, an image, which correlates with a persistent registration of the type stone good for cutting.
 As long as this process continues across the space-time continuum, so long will the image of that particular, unique stone correlate with the system in the brain: type, stone good for cutting.
 Correlation necessitates modulation.
 Thus the briefly perceived particular stone modulates its persisting registration as a type in the brain.

 The type stone-good-for-cutting will be populated by many variations, both found and recognised before the emergence of controlled striking, or knapping; and after its emergence, when struck flakes will vary within one envelope delimited by the nature of the material, and another envelope delimited by the skill which constitutes the technique of the knapper.
 The selecting environment in which such cutting tools function, as it might be cutting meat, type A, or cutting plant fibre, type B, will lead to differences being recognised within the type: stone-good-for-cutting.
 In this way new loci of irreducible difference will emerge.
 Within the categorical type, there are sub-types.